alf808/amazing-reads-react/README.md

 The backend API uses a fixed set of cached search results and is limited to a particular set of search terms, which can be found in [SEARCH_TERMS.md](SEARCH_TERMS.md).
 That list of terms are the _only_ terms that will work with the backend.
 Searches for Basket Weaving or Bubble Wrap don't come back with any results.

 ## References
-* the great React Udacity lessons
+* the great React Training lessons
 * https://facebook.github.io/react/docs/thinking-in-react.html
 * https://facebook.github.io/react/docs/react-component.html
 * https://stackoverflow.com/questions/30782948/why-calling-react-setstate-method-doesnt-mutate-the-state-immediately